 I get a great kick out of gifts which are both truly enjoyable AND nourishing.
 I love the fact that it enables my kids to participate fully in the joy of giving too, and have taken to bookmarking recipes that we can enjoy trying out together.

 I also love whipping up allergy-free goodies for friends who might be missing certain treats.

 The two dairy-free gifts that I have been working on this year (as an added bonus, they are also gluten free) are Christmas Spiced Fig 'Butter' and the Festive Coconut Fudge that I am sharing with you today.

 Coconut butter gives this fudge its richness and texture.
 Besides being super easy to make at home, it provides the creaminess that my earlier coconut oil-based fudges were lacking.

-I have used beautiful New Zealand manuka honey as a sweetener (note from Adrienne: this is the manuka honey brand I am using right now, and I love it).
+I have used beautiful New Zealand manuka honey as a sweetener (this is a great manuka honey brand).
 Manuka honey has strong antibacterial properties and is always present among my arsenal of natural remedies (no sugar needed to get that medicine down!).

 You can add whatever fruits, nuts or flavourings that you like to this base, but in keeping with the Christmas theme, kiwifruit and raspberries provide festive colour.I dehydrated the kiwifruit to intensify its flavour, but if you don't have access to a dehydrator you could use fresh fruit too.